crissyg923/nosql-api/README.md

 6. [Questions](#questions)

 ## Installation
 Head to the [nosql-api](https://github.com/crissyg923/nosql-api) repository to clone the repo.
-Once in your local environment, run "npm i" to install the necessary dependencies and run npm start to start the server at a local port(default is 3001).
-Use an API developing app like Insomnia to test out the routes to create, read, update, and delete users and their thoughts.
+Once in your local environment, run **"npm i"** in the terminal to install the necessary dependencies.
+Then, command **"npm run seed && run npm start"** to seed the database and to start the server at a local port(default is 3001).
+Use an API developing app like Insomnia to test out the routes to create, read, update, and delete users along with their thoughts and add friends/reactions.

 ## Usage
 This application can be used as a base for creating an actual social network that allows people to share their lives with the world and devlop networks of friends and associates.